By Dr. James M. Dahle, WCI Founder

 #9 Residents Don't Get a Tax Break for Owning a Home

-When I originally wrote this post in 2013, I spent about $10K in mortgage interest and another $4K on property taxes, which saved me something like $5K on my taxes.
-Residents likely can't afford a big enough house that the mortgage interest and property taxes are more than the standard deduction [Especially, with the new higher standard deduction].
-A resident likely only has a 22% marginal tax rate, decreasing the value of any deduction they would get.
-Remember that part of the reason that people say you should own your home is for the tax benefits.
-You don't really get those as a resident.
+Lots of people think they are getting a huge tax deduction for owning their home.
+Most aren't.
+Esepcially residents.
+Residents likely can't afford a big enough house that the mortgage interest and property taxes are more than the standard deduction ($27,700 MFJ for 2023).
+If your property taxes are $5,000, your interest rate is 6%, and you have no other itemized deductions outside of the home, you would need a mortgage of at least $375,000 for any of that interest to be deductible (admittedly less if single).
+A married resident whose spouse isn't working likely only has a 12% marginal tax rate (may be 22% if single), decreasing the value of any deduction they would get.
+Remember that part of the reason that people say you should own your home is for tax benefits.
+You don't really get those as a resident due to the big standard deduction.

 #10 Budgeting Is Easier as a Renter

-Now don't get me wrong.
+Don't get me wrong.
 Sometimes buying a house can work out just fine.
 You might be in a situation where you can't find anything acceptable to rent.
-Buying will work out better for a longer residency than a shorter one, and if your spouse works, too, then you may even see some tax benefits from it.
-It also seems like a decent time to buy, in general, when there are very low-interest rates.
+Buying will work out better for a longer residency than a shorter one, and if your spouse works too, then you may even see some tax benefits from it.
+And if you know you'll be in the same place for medical school, residency, fellowship, and attendinghood, that allows more years to spread the transaction costs over.
 But for these 10 reasons, the default option for a resident should be to rent, not buy.

 What do you think?
 Do you think residents are better off buying or renting?
 What did you do?
 How did it work out?
 Comment below!